The Quadratic Local Variance Gamma Model: an arbitrage-free interpolation of class C3 for option prices: Dupire's PDDE in the local variance gamma model

 The $(x_1,...,x_m)$ may correspond to the strike prices of the options of maturity $T$ we want to calibrate against, along with the forward price as in \citep{carr2017local, lefloc2020arbitrage}.
 This choice allows for a nearly exact fit.
 It may also be some specific discretization of size $m$ with $m$ lower or equal to the number of market strike prices.

 We consider $a$ to be a piecewise-quadratic function of class $\mathcal{C}^0$ on $[x_0,x_{m}]$.

-Let $V$ be the function defined by $V(x) = C(x,T)- \max(X(0)-x,0)$. $V$ is effectively the price of an out-of-the-money option (the price of a call option for $x > X(0)$ and of a put option for $x < X(0)$).
+Let $V$ be the function defined by $V(x) = C(T,x)- \max(X(0)-x,0)$. $V$ is effectively the time-value\footnote{We consider undiscounted option prices.} of the option.
+That is, if the option is out-of-the-money (OTM), then $V(x)$ is the option value.
+If the option is in-the-money (ITM), then $V(x)$ is the option value minus the intrinsic value.
 The Dupire PDDE leads to

 on the interval $(L,U)$, where $\delta$ is the Dirac delta function.
 Instead of solving Equation \ref{eqn:otm_ode_dirac} directly, we look for a solution $V$ on the two intervals $(L, X(0))$ and $(X(0),U)$ separately.
 On each interval, we have